Hunger and Nutrition Facts

 What is the relationship between hunger and nutrition?

-This seems an obvious concept — if one doesn’t eat enough food to fill current physiological needs, they feel hunger.
+This seems an obvious concept — if one doesn’t eat enough food to fill their current physiological needs, they feel hunger.
 Hunger can be temporary, such as not having enough to eat for a meal or a day, or can be enduring when the person does not get enough to eat to maintain his or her physical needs over many days, weeks, months or years.
 When a person has hunger for a sustained period of time, he or she can develop malnutrition, either mild or severe, depending on one’s body needs and food intake.

 Consequences of malnutrition

 The term ‘Chronic malnutrition’ refers to lower intake of nutrients than the body needs over a long period of time (Reinhardt & Fanzo, 2014).
 This type of undernutrition can cause young children to be:

 - stunted in height, underweight,